The River Tagus on the left and the large Praca Comercio on the right.

 Moving north past the Estacao Rossio we come to the wide Avenida Da Liberdade.
 I consider this to be the most beautiful street in Lisbon.

 It is lined on both sides with sidewalk bars and cafes.
 I have been coming to Lisbon for over fourty years now, and always make it a habit to stop here at least once for a relaxing glass of port.

 Continuing north.
 The Avenida is actually a major center 4-lane road, with one-way side streets.
 All separated by landscaped gardens.
 Note the beautiful wide sidewalks.

 Looking back (south) down the Avenida.
 A monument to the World War I lost heros on the right.

-If we walk to the west of Avenida Da Liberdade about two blocks we come to this small park.
+If we walk to the west of Avenida Da Liberdade about two blocks we come to this small park, the Praca da Algeria.
 It is hosting a weekend faire.